-This approach for depth-leveling can be quantified by comparing the correlations between pressure and either temperature or salinity (subsampled every 2 h) before and after the correction.
-If there is significant mooring motion these correlations will be preserved as a function of the preserved as the depth leveling acts to make such correlations.

-- 20 be negative.
-Regardless of mooring, the depth-leveling acts to make such correlations more positive.
+This approach to depth-leveling microcat records can be quantified by comparing correlations between pressure and temperature before and after the leveling.
+If there is significant mooring motion, then pressure and temperature will be negatively correlated.
+Regardless of mooring, the depthleveling acts to make such correlations more positive.
 At WB3 the correction is critical because of large knock-down by strong horizontal currents, changing the correlations from a median value of r = -0.65 before leveling to -0.08 after.
-The leveling is also significant for moorings with weak buoyancy (e.g. the first and second deployments of WB2), which also experienced stronger than - 25 normal mooring motion.
-At other moorings, the increase in r is 0.05-0.10, is typically larger for instruments shallower than 1000 m, and does not alter the generally weak correlations between pressure and either temperature or salinity.
+The leveling is also significant for moorings with weak buoyancy (e.g. the first and second deployments of WB2), which also experience stronger than normal mooring motion.
+At other moorings the increase in r is 0.05-0.10, which is typically larger for instruments shallower than 1000 m, and does not alter the generally weak correlations between pressure and either temperature or salinity.

-The gridded temperature and salinity profiles are then used to calculate density, which is integrated vertically to yield reduced pressure following (MacKinnon and Gregg, 2003; Lee et al., 2006)
+The continuously gridded temperature and salinity profiles are then used to calculate density, which is integrated vertically to yield reduced pressure following MacKinnon and Gregg (2003); Lee et al. (2006):

-$$p_r = \frac{g}{\rho_0} \int_z^0 \rho(z) dz + C.$$
+$$p_r = \frac{g}{\rho_0} \int{z}^{0} \rho(z) \,\mathrm{d}z + C. \tag{1}$$

-5 Reduced pressure is dynamically equivalent to geopotential anomaly (Appendix A) and so requires a choice of reference level as indicated by C. That p_r is based on a vertical integral downward from the surface is problematic because the shallowest instrument is not at the surface and its depth (typically between 50 and 120 m) changes with deployment.
+Reduced pressure is dynamically equivalent to geopotential anomaly (Appendix A) and so requires a choice of reference level as indicated by C. That p_r is based on a vertical integral downward from the surface is problematic because the shallowest instrument is not at the surface and its depth (typically between 50 and 120 m) changes with deployment.
 Accordingly, we choose the deepest measurement depth on each mooring to be the reference level.